 Pratt Institute takes photographs, makes video tapes and records video lessons for educational or nonprofit purposes including promotion, publicity, advertising.
 Pratt may edit and use said material and products for educational or nonprofit purposes including use in print, and on the internet.
 Use may occur more than once and extends to all forms of media including interviews, quotations, and photographs, movies or video tapes.
 All such material is the property of Pratt Institute and neither parents nor program participants shall have any right of review or approval regarding the use of names or likenesses in such material.

-Emergency Medical Procedures
+Emergency and Non-Emergency Medical Policy

 Statement on Student Observations